1st Workshop on Autonomic Management of Large Scale Container-based Systems

 Salvatore Distefano, University of Messina, IT / Kazan Federal University, RU

-Salvatore Filippone, the Centre for Computational Engineering Sciences, Cranfield University, UK
+Salvatore Filippone, the Center for Computational Engineering Science, Cranfield University, UK

 Roberto Gioiosa, Pacific Northwest National Laboratory, USA